DOL-003/dol-003-web/app/views/compendium/content/index.md

 ---
 title: Introduction
-description: The GCC Compendium is a curated collection of information and links related to GameCube controller (GCC) repair and modding.
+subtitle: The GCC Compendium is a curated collection of information and links related to GameCube controller (GCC) repair and modding.
 ---

 ## Who this is for